 Also in terms of “variety,” one of the things I like best about Kiyomizudera Temple is actually the walk there.
 Kyoto is renowned for Philosopher’s Path, the walkway on which Nishida Kitaro (don’t feel bad, I didn’t know who this was either), a Japanese philosopher, used to mediate.
 The path is a beautiful, intimate stroll that is scattered with temples and other sites, which is why it remains popular today.

-Well, as beautiful as that walk is, I think the “path” we made after ending Philosopher’s Path at Nanzenji (where Philosopher’s Path ends) is even better.
+Well, as beautiful as that walk is, I think the “path” we make after ending Philosopher’s Path at Nanzenji (where Philosopher’s Path ends) is also very good.
 I’m going to call it Philosopherz Path 2: Tha Remix, and hope schoolchildren once learn about the contemplative crazy philosopher photographer Tom Bricker and this path someday.

-Kidding, of course, as I think this loose path is already more or less known, it’s just rarely promoted as a top “walk” in Kyoto.
-In my case, the “walk” there was more like a run there with 20 pounds of camera gear after some confusion as I was racing to beat the sunset, but that’s a funny story for another post (the walk back after the Temple closed, on the other hand, was GORGEOUS)…
+Basically, once you leave Nanzenji, you head past Shorenin Temple and Chionin Temple before passing through Maruyama Park and entering the Higashiyama District.
 As you’re walking through this area, you suddenly see Yasaka Pagoda towering above the little shops and houses.
 Continuing further, you pass Kodaiji Temple before arriving at Kiyomizudera Temple.

 Even though it’s not part of the temple itself at all, this is a big part of why I think Kiyomizudera Temple is a must-do.
 That approach is just second to none, and offers a bit of variety and a beautiful historic district, before arriving at the final destination.

-As for the temple itself, as noted above, Kiyomizudera Temple has a lot going on.
+As for the paid area of Kiyomizudera Temple, there’s a lot to see.
 From the statue of the eleven faced, thousand armed Kannon in the main hall to Jishu Shrine, a shrine dedicated to the deity of love and matchmaking, to Otowa Waterfall to the three-storied Koyasu Pagoda to another pagoda amongst the trees on the far side of the grounds, there’s a lot to see here.

 My big tip for visiting would be to go for sunrise, sunset, or night.
 Which you choose depends upon the season.
 The temple opens at 6 am and closes at 6 pm daily, so if sunrise is before 6 am or sunset is after 6 pm, seeing these won’t always be possible.

 I’m not sure if this is a controversial thing to say, but I think regardless of your religious beliefs, at the best temples and shrines in Japan, you can have spiritual experiences.
 For me, a spiritual experience is different from a religious one in that it is internal to oneself and can mean different things to different people.
 It’s one of those things you can’t really articulate, but you know it when you feel it.

 Overall, Kiyomizudera Temple has so much going on and so much variety as compared to other temples in Kyoto, Japan that it makes my list of highly recommended things to do.
 I’ve found that many of the other temples in Kyoto can sort of blur together, which is not really a knock on any of them individually as they are all stunning.
 Kiyomizudera Temple is different from the norm.
 The approach is a beautiful walk, and the grounds of the temple are filled with things and views you won’t find elsewhere.
 It does have some weaknesses, but these are far overshadowed by its beauty and unique qualities it brings to the table.